Dementia

 • Dementia (major neurocognitive disorder) is progressive decline in cognition that impairs independence.

-• Alzheimer disease is most common, but multiple etiologies and subtypes exist.
+• Alzheimer disease is most common (roughly 60-80% of cases), but multiple etiologies and subtypes exist.

 • Differential diagnosis from delirium is essential because onset and treatment pathways differ.